-Select “Browse” and select the folder you would like to send all of your encoded files to.
+Select “Browse” and select the folder for Handbrake to send all of your encoded files to.

 The next step will involve actually queueing up the files on your DVD.
 You will notice that by the “Source” heading near the top, the name of the disk has appeared.
 Beneath “Source”, you will see a drop-down box next to the “Title” header.

 Open the dropdown and select the first title.
-At the top of the program, there is an option to “Add to Queue”.
+At the top of the Handbrake window, there is an option to “Add to Queue”.